Zorro30/Coderbyte_python_exercise/README.md

 => cb_ex5.py:
 Return the string true if num2 is greater than num1, otherwise return the string false.
 If the parameter values are equal to each other then return the string -1.

+=> cb_ex6.py:
+Take the num parameter being passed and return the number of hours and minutes the parameter converts to (ie. if num = 63 then the output should be 1:3).